sora-xor/sora-docs/src/running-a-sora-testnet-node.md

 ### 2. Query Transaction Details

-Retrieve details of a specific transaction using its hash:
+Retrieve the details of a specific transaction using its hash:

 ```bash
 cd /config